-74 Irenaeus, AH V.pref.
+78 Irenaeus, AH V.pref.

-75 Maximus the Confessor, "On the Lord's Prayer," in The Philokalia, 2, p.
-286.
+79 Maximus the Confessor, 'On the Lord's Prayer' in The Philokalia, 2: p.286.

-76 Athanasius of Alexandria, On the Incarnation, §54 in Contra Gentes and De Incarnatione, ed. and trans.
+80 Athanasius of Alexandria, On the Incarnation, §54 in Contra Gentes and De Incarnatione, ed. and trans.
 Robert W. Thomson (Oxford: Clarendon, 1971), p.269.

-our baptism into his body the Church.
-We are then conformed to his cruciform and resurrected shape through his Spirit by our anointing in Chrismation (in the West, Confirmation).
-These sacraments of initiation and rebirth (Baptism and Chrismation) are renewed every time we receive the Eucharist, consuming the body and blood of the crucified and resurrected Lord and thereby entering into the deifying mystery of life through death.
-The pattern of the life, death and resurrection of Christ is the pattern of our liberation from sin and death and our ultimate divinization:
+and resurrection through our baptism into His body the Church and conforming to His cruciform and resurrected shape through His Spirit by our anointing in Chrismation.
+These are renewed every time we receive the Eucharist, consuming the body and blood of the crucified and resurrected Lord and thereby entering into the deifying mystery of life through death.
+The pattern of life, death and resurrection is the pattern of our liberation from sin and death and our ultimate divinization:

 For through His passion He conferred dispassion, through suffering repose, and through death eternal life.
-By His privations in the flesh He re-established and renewed the human state, and by His own incarnation He bestowed on human nature the supranatural grace of deification.77
+By His privations in the flesh He re-established and renewed the human state, and by His own incarnation He bestowed on human nature the supranatural grace of deification.81

-Yet one cannot appropriate the deifying gift of Christ without obedience, humility, and repentance; nor without profound acknowledgement of our dependence on God, "for it is by warfare the soul makes progress," and "Give blood and receive the Spirit."
-The self-humiliation of God even unto death on the cross which leads to our deification sets the pattern of the whole spiritual life as an unceasing "salvific labour of asceticism" or spiritual training for the life to come that involves "extract[ing] the nails of desire, which fasten us to sensual pleasure" thereby learning "self-mastery" and becoming "genuine disciples of virtue" ever bent on the "devotion to the Beautiful."
-In working upon the self ascetically, one strives for a state of stillness before God ceaselessly calling upon the name of
+Yet one cannot appropriate the deifying gift of Christ without obedience, humility and repentance, without, profound acknowledgement of our dependence on God, 'for it is by warfare the soul makes progress': 'Give blood and receive the Spirit.'82 The self-humiliation of God even unto death on the cross which leads to our deification sets the pattern of the whole spiritual life as an unceasing 'salvific labour of asceticism' or spiritual training for the life to come that involves 'extract[ing] the nails of desire, which fasten us to sensual pleasure' thereby learning 'self-mastery' and becoming 'genuine disciples of virtue' ever bent on the 'devotion to the Beautiful.'83 In working upon the self ascetically one strives for a state of stillness before God ceaselessly calling upon the name of Jesus in the Prayer of the Heart: 'Stillness is unceasing worship and waiting upon God.
+Let the remembrance of Jesus be present with each breath, and then you will know the value of stillness.'84 Transhumanism, as we saw earlier, sees the transformation of the human being into a god as a purely external process of technical

-77 Maximus the Confessor, "Various Texts on Theology, the Divine Economy, and Virtue and Vice," in in The Philokalia, 2: Fourth Century, §43, p.246.
+81 Maximus the Confessor, 'Various Texts on Theology, the Divine Economy, and Virtue and Vice' in in The Philokalia, 2: Fourth Century, §43, p.246.

-78 The Sayings of the Desert Fathers: The Alphabetical Collection, 2nd Ed., trans.
+82 The Sayings of the Desert Fathers: The Alphabetical Collection, 2nd Ed., trans.
 Benedicta Ward (Kalamazoo, Mich.: Cistercian Publications, 1984), John the Dwarf, §13, p.88 and Longinus, §5, p.123.

-79 Maximus the Confessor, 1: Amb.
-13 (PG 91.1209A-B), p.351
+83 Maximus the Confessor, 1: Amb.
+13 (PG 91.1209A-B), p.351 exertion of the will upon the self (seen in the most materialist fashion as the body and brain).
+There is no prayer and contemplation here.
+In stark contrast, Orthodoxy or the religion of Godmanhood sees salvation in light of a sort of prayerful science of selftransformation through interior self-work.
+The heart or soul is the focus of the religion of Godmanhood not, as in Mangodhood, the brain: